Children’s Hospital New Orleans opens new 46-bed Emergency Department

 “We all put kids first and that’s what we do every day, and that’s what the hospital is here to do,” she said.

-In the next few months Children’s Hospital will also be expanding their services to a location in Metairie.
+In the next few months, Children’s Hospital will also be expanding its services to a location in Metairie.
 They will have an 11-bed unit where pediatric emergency specialists will be there 24-7, just like the main campus in New Orleans.